 Zero-shot or fine-tuned - when does fine-tuning become worth it?

 Fine-tune when: you need consistent output across 50+ utterances, the target voice has a distinctive accent that zero-shot misses, or you are building a branded voice.
-Stay with zero-shot when: you are prototyping, the voice is a standard accent, or you cannot invest the 2–4 hours of training and evaluation time.
+Stay with zero-shot when: you are prototyping, the voice is a standard accent, or you cannot invest the 2 to 4 hours of training and evaluation time.

 Which model retains Singaporean English accent best?